-The program is offered at three middle schools: McLoughlin, Gaiser and Jason Lee; and two high schools: Fort Vancouver and Hudson’s Bay.
+The program is offered at six middle schools: McLoughlin, Gaiser, Alki, Thomas Jefferson, Discovery, and Jason Lee; and five high schools: Fort Vancouver, Lewis and Clark, Skyview, Columbia River, and Hudson’s Bay.
 Teachers, counselors and administrators nominate students to be invited into the program.
 Once they’re in AVID, students are strongly encouraged to stay.

 AVID teachers offer support to their students much like a parent would.
 Teachers build on the strengths the students already possess, and help them develop the skills necessary for success.
 Students are encouraged to take rigorous classes—pre-AP (advanced placement) in middle school and AP in high school.
 The assumption is that these students are going to college.
 For most of them, they will be the first in their families to do so.

 The program works.
-After one year, proven results can be found in comparing grade point averages (GPAs).
+After the first year, proven results can be found in comparing grade point averages (GPAs).
 Fort Vancouver freshmen enrolled in the AVID program and taking AP classes have a slightly higher GPA than their non-AVID counterparts.
-In addition, as more AP courses are added at Fort Vancouver and Hudson’s Bay, the overall level of rigor increases, resulting in improvement for all students.
+In addition, as more AP courses are added at Fort Vancouver, Hudson’s Bay, Skyview and Lewis and Clark (as well as IB classes at Columbia River), the overall level of rigor increases, resulting in improvement for all students.

 “It’s hard work, and it’s a commitment on the part of the student,” says the program’s coordinator, Courtney Yinger.
 “But these kids will be prepared not only to apply for college, but to be successful once they get there.”